 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

 With so many miles of beautiful coastline to enjoy, Florida is a haven for people who enjoy yachting, sailboats, and speedboats.
 As pleasurable as these vessels may be, they are not without risks.
 An idyllic day on the water may quickly turn into a catastrophic, life-altering event if boat operators and others responsible for the upkeep and maintenance of yachts and other vessels fail to use the appropriate care and skill.

 The Miami yacht accident and injury lawyers at Rivkind Margulies & Rivkind, P.A. can advise you and your family if you have been hurt in an accident on a yacht.
 When pursuing compensation for your injuries, consulting a yacht injury attorney is a critical step to take.
 Call our Miami yacht accident attorneys today at (305) 204-5369 to set up your free legal consultation.

-Whom to Sue for Yacht Accidents and Injuries in Miami
+Who Do You Sue for Yacht Accidents or Injuries in Miami?

 Just as people who own and operate automobiles on land have certain duties to fellow motorists, passengers, and pedestrians, people who own or work aboard yachts or other pleasure boats have a duty to obey appropriate rules for boaters, including state and federal safety regulations.
 When someone is injured due to a yacht owner’s failure to take proper care, the victim may be able to pursue damages for medical expenses, lost wages, and pain and suffering, among other damages.
 If a family loses a loved one due to the careless actions of yacht operators, the victim’s family may file a wrongful death claim for losses.
 However, finding the right party to sue in your case might be a challenge.